RESIDENCY IN PRIMARY EYE CARE AT

 CRITERIA FOR COMPLETION OF RESIDENCY

-A. The resident is required to deliver clinical services at a level that is satisfactory to the Residency Supervisor, the Residency Committee, Director of Residency Programs, and the SCO administration.
+A. The resident is required to deliver clinical services at a level that is satisfactory to the Residency Supervisor, Director of Residency Programs, and the SCO administration.
 The resident will be given a specific schedule each quarter.
 Approximately 40 hours per week will be assigned.
 After hours on-call assignments will be made on a periodic basis.
 Participation in community screening activities will be required on a periodic basis.